-In an effort to extend their influence and tap into the reported great fur resources in the Kuskokwim Region, the Russian-American Company sent Fedor Kolmakov, Semen I. Lukin (an interpreter), and others on a trading expedition and to locate a suitable site for an odinochka (a small trading post usually maintained by one to three men).
+interpreter), and others on a trading expedition and to locate a suitable site for an odinochka (a small trading post usually maintained by one to three men).
 The Russians first constructed a small cabin during the winter of 1832-33.
 This site was known as Kolmakov's Townlet and was located close to the confluence of the Kuskokwim and Holitna Rivers near Sleetmute.
-Later in the summer of 1833 an odinochka, named Lukin's Odinochka, for Semen I. Lukin, was constructed near the confluence of the Kuskokwim and Kolmakof Rivers (about twenty miles east of Aniak).
-As a testament to this prime location, the Russians were able to trade for a whopping 1,469 beaver pelts in 1834.
+Later, in the summer of 1833 an odinochka, named Lukin's Odinochka, for Semen I. Lukin, was constructed near the confluence of the Kuskokwim and Kolmakof Rivers (about twenty miles east of Aniak).
+As a testament to this prime location, the Russians were able to trade for 1,469 beaver pelts in 1834.
 Normally, the Russians were taking about 5,000 beaver pelts annually throughout Alaska.
 After a few years, Lukin's Odinochka was elevated to the status of a Redoubt (a small, often temporary defensive fortification) and named after Fedor Kolmakov.

-By 1840, the Russian-American Company had considerable knowledge of the Kuskokwim River region and wanted to expand their influence and improve their trading system.
-In 1842 the company sent Lieutenant Lavrenti A. Zagoskin to explore the Kuskokwim and Yukon Rivers to their sources and to locate routes of travel between them.
+By 1840, the Russian-American Company had considerable knowledge of the Kuskokwim River region and wanted to expand its influence and improve its trading system.
+In 1842, the company sent Lieutenant Lavrenti A. Zagoskin to explore the Kuskokwim and Yukon Rivers to their sources and to locate routes of travel between them.
 Lt.
-Zagoskin traveled extensively in the region both overland and by water, gaining valuable knowledge of the geography, Natives, locations for trading posts, and routes that would improve their opportunity to trade for furs.
+Zagoskin traveled extensively in the region, both overland and by water, gaining valuable knowledge of the geography, Natives, locations for trading posts, and routes that would improve their opportunity to trade for furs.
 The company continued expanding its influence and trading for furs until Russia sold Alaska to the United States in 1867.